-Bemnet Gebrechirstos was born in Ethiopia, raised in D.C., sometimes lives in Maryland and is currently pursuing an undergraduate degree from Scripps College in California.
-She writes both fiction and non-fiction that is always about womanism, radical love, accountability, and resistance narratives.
-She spends most of her time involved in community organizing, doing activist work and zine making as an editor for Our Sound (based out of Scripps).
-As a community organizer, she is a part of student mobilization towards decolonization and has worked with various non-profit organizations in helping high-potential youth from intersectional backgrounds.
-She is incredibly excited to share a number of her thoughts on pop culture criticism!
+Bemnet Gebrechirstos was born in Ethiopia, raised in D.C., sometimes lives in Maryland, and is currently pursuing an undergraduate degree from Scripps College in California.
+They write both fiction and nonfiction that is always about womanism, radical love, accountability, and resistance narratives.
+They spend most of her time involved in community organizing, doing activist work and zine making as an editor for Our Sound (based out of Scripps).
+As a community organizer, they are a part of student mobilization towards decolonization and has worked with various nonprofit organizations in helping high-potential youth from intersectional backgrounds.
+They are incredibly excited to share a number of her thoughts on pop culture criticism!

-When not reading, writing, or working towards societal liberation, she’s watching Steven Universe, listening to her favorite podcast The Read, collecting existentialist memes, or exploring various forms of art.
+When not reading, writing, or working towards societal liberation, they are watching Steven Universe, listening to their favorite podcast The Read, collecting existentialist memes, or exploring various forms of art.